Professor - Department of Law and Governance

 Publications registered in Cristin

 (Current research information system in Norway)

-He is Professor of Public Policy at at the Central European University and a Research Assocaite at the LSE's Centre for Analysis of Risk and Regulation.
+He is also Professor of Public Policy at at the Central European University and a Research Associate at the LSE's Centre for Analysis of Risk and Regulation.

 Previous academic positions include lectureships at the American University, Florida State University and Reading University and a part-time teacher position at the LSE.
 Before completing his Ph.D.
-Nick Sitter worked as a political consultant in London.
+Nick Sitter worked as a political consultant in the oil and gas sector in London.